 a form of society in which the members of minority groups maintain their independent cultural traditions.

 That fits us, we're all about maintaining cultural traditions.
-We're more of a mosaic than a melting pot.
+In the end we're more of a mosaic than a melting pot, more pluralists than perennialist.
 Google continues:

 a political theory or system of power-sharing among a number of political parties.